.

 The Growing Crisis: Shortage of Clinical Laboratory Technicians

 Clinical laboratory professionals, including technologists, histotechnologists, and cytotechnologists, play an essential role in healthcare.
 They perform approximately 14 billion tests annually across more than 260,000 CLIA-certified labs, supporting nearly every stage of patient care.
-Despite representing only 3% of total U.S. healthcare spending, laboratory services are critical to diagnosis and treatment.
+Despite representing only 3 percent of total U.S. healthcare spending, laboratory services are critical to diagnosis and treatment.

 The Scope of the Problem

-The industry is short an estimated 20,000–25,000 laboratory technologists, with only one technologist per 1,000 U.S. citizens, a 7% shortfall that is projected to worsen.
 Dr. James Crawford of Northwell Health emphasizes that many potential candidates are simply unaware of the profession, as it receives far less public attention than other healthcare roles, such as nursing or physician assistant positions.
-High school and college counselors rarely promote laboratory careers, and recruitment often depends on personal connections.
+This awareness gap helps explain why high school and college counselors rarely promote laboratory careers, and why recruitment often depends on personal connections rather than structured outreach.

 Barriers to Attracting New Talent